-... cette voix Qui se connaît quand elle sonne N'être plus la voix de personne Tant que des ondes et des bois,65 bodies - that is, the hypothesis on uniform acceleration that confers its law, since it is the same, on any kind of fall.
+... cette voix

+Qui se connaît quand elle sonne

+N'être plus la voix de personne

+Tant que des ondes et des bois,

 For experimental science is not so much defined by the quantity to which it is in fact applied, as by the measurement it introduces into the real.